-- Travellers from Green Category countries (Australia, Iceland, New Zealand, Saudi Arabia, Singapore, South Korea) are not required to present a negative PCR test result on arrival or undergo self-isolation. - Travellers from Orange Category countries (China (including Hong Kong and Macau), Finland, Ireland, Israel, Portugal, Thailand) are required to present a certificate of a negative result of a COVID-19 PCR test taken no more than 72 hours prior to travel. - However, the following passenger categories are permitted to alternatively undergo a PCR test on arrival at their own expense, and must remain in self-isolation until a negative test result is issued: - Cypriot citizens and their family members; Foreign residents of Cyprus; those entering under the Vienna Convention; residents of countries that do not provide a laboratory testing service. - Travellers from Red Category countries are required to present a negative COVID-19 PCR test taken within 72 hours before arrival AND undertake a PCR test on arrival at their own expense AND remain in self-isolation until a negative test result is issued. - This applies to Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Vatican. - This also applies to Armenia, Bahrain, Belarus, Egypt, Georgia, Jordan, Lebanon, Qatar, Russia, Rwanda, Serbia, Ukraine, United Arab Emirates, United Kingdom, United States. - However, the following passenger categories are permitted to alternatively undergo a PCR test on arrival at their own expense, and to remain in self-isolation until a negative test result is issued: - Cypriot citizens and their family members; Foreign residents of Cyprus; those entering under the Vienna Convention; - Certain categories of travellers are permitted to enter from Grey Category countries (all other countries not in green, orange or red categories): - This applies to Cypriot citizens and family members; citizens of the EU, EEA and Switzerland; foreign residents of Cyprus; those entering under the Vienna Convention; third-country nationals with special permission to enter. - Grey-category passengers are required to present a negative PCR test taken within 72 hours before travel. - Cypriot citizens and family members, foreign residents of Cyprus, those entering under the Vienna Convention and third-country nationals with special permission to enter may alternatively undergo the PCR test on arrival at their own expense. - Passengers arriving in the from the Grey Category countries must remain in mandatory self-isolation or mandatory quarantine for a period of 14 days or alternatively, in mandatory self-isolation or mandatory quarantine for a period of 10 days provided that they undergo another COVID-19 test (at their own expense) on the 10th day and the result comes back negative.
-The test result must be sent to the following email address: monada@mphs.moh.gov.cy. - All passengers, regardless of nationality, are required to apply for the CyprusFlightPass within 24 hours before the departure of their flight.
+• Travellers from Red Category countries are required to present a negative COVID-19 PCR test taken within 72 hours before arrival AND undertake a

+PCR test on arrival at their own expense AND remain in self-isolation until a negative test result is issued.

+- This applies to Albania, Armenia, Bahrain, Belarus, Egypt, Georgia, Holy See (Vatican City State), Jordan, Kuwait, Lebanon, Monaco, North Macedonia, Qatar, Russia, Rwanda, San Marino, Thailand, Ukraine, the United Arab Emirates. - However, the following passenger categories are permitted to alternatively undergo a PCR test on arrival at their own expense, and to remain in self-isolation until a negative test result is issued: - Cypriot citizens and their family members; Foreign residents of Cyprus; those entering under the Vienna Convention. - Certain categories of travellers are permitted to enter from Grey Category countries (all other countries not in green, orange or red categories): - This applies to Cypriot citizens and family members; citizens of the EU, EEA and Switzerland; foreign residents of Cyprus; those entering under the Vienna Convention; third-country nationals with special permission to enter. - Grey-category passengers are required to present a negative PCR test taken within 72 hours before travel. - Cypriot citizens and family members, foreign residents of Cyprus, those entering under the Vienna Convention and third-country nationals with special permission to enter may alternatively undergo the PCR test on arrival at their own expense. - Passengers arriving from Grey Category countries must remain in mandatory self-isolation or mandatory quarantine for a period of 14 days or alternatively, in mandatory self-isolation or mandatory quarantine for a period of 7 days provided that they undergo another COVID-19 test (at their own expense) on the 7 day and the result comes back negative.
+The test result must be sent to the following email address: monada@mphs.moh.gov.cy. - All passengers, regardless of nationality, country of departure or vaccination, are required to apply for the CyprusFlightPass within 24 hours before the departure of their flight.

-- From 16 February, the Civil Registry and Migration Department has reopened at its new office at Makarios III Avenue, Nicosia.
-It will continue to serve the public only for urgent issues, only with appointment and only for health related matters, or in the event where there is a vital need for a person to enter or leave the Republic of Cyprus. - Applications for urgent passport issuance will be handled by the Nicosia District Administration Office.
+- Effective 5 May 2021, all persons visiting the Civil Registry and Migration Department should have a rapid test performed within 72 hours before the visit. - From 16 February, the Civil Registry and Migration Department has reopened at its new office at Makarios III Avenue, Nicosia.
+It will continue to serve the public only for urgent issues, only with appointment and only for health-related matters, or in the event where there is a vital need for a person to enter or leave the Republic of Cyprus. - Applications for urgent passport issuance will be handled by the Nicosia District Administration Office.